FrancoRamirezz/AI_WebScraper/README.md

 # future use:
-i will try to use streamlit to make a interface and
+i will try to use Streamlit to make an interface.